Socratic Dialogue

 The philosophical dialogue as a new kind of writing.
 The absence of any antecedent distinction between the philosophical and the literary.
 The poet as ethical teacher.
 The dialogue’s positive debt to and repudiation of tragedy

-Nussbaum frames the Platonic dialogue as a formal innovation that simultaneously inherits and critiques tragic theatre, making the dialogue form itself a medium of ethical instruction and moral criticism.
+Nussbaum frames the Platonic dialogue as a literary-philosophical innovation that simultaneously inherits and repudiates tragic form, making it the site where Socratic method and ethical reflection converge.

 Martha C. Nussbaum, The Fragility of Goodness: Luck and Ethics in Greek Tragedy and Philosophy, 1986thesis